Free Singapore Income Tax Calculator (YA 2026)

 👶 Child & Family Reliefs

-S$4,000 per child
+S$4,000 per child.

-15-25% of income per child
+15–25% of earned income per child.

-S$3,000 if grandparent cares for child under 12
+S$3,000 if a grandparent cares for a child under 12

 👨👩👧 Parent & Spouse Reliefs

-Number of eligible parents/dependents
+Number of eligible parents or handicapped dependents.

-Higher relief if staying together
+Higher relief (S$14,000 vs S$9,000) if staying together

-S$2,000 if spouse earns ≤S$4,000/year
+S$2,000 if spouse earns ≤ S$4,000/year

 💰 Retirement & Savings

-Max S$16,000 (self + family)
+Max S$16,000 (S$8,000 self + S$8,000 family).

-Max S$15,300 for citizens/PRs
+Max S$15,300 for citizens/PRs (S$35,700 foreigners).

 📚 Personal Development & Service

-Max S$5,500 for approved courses
+Max S$5,500 for approved courses, seminars and conferences.

-S$3,000-5,000 for active NSmen
+S$3,000–5,000 for operationally-ready NSmen.

 Tax Resident Benefits